cryptomator/docs/docs/desktop/forgot-password.md

 A new prompt is opened, asking to insert your recovery key into the shown text box.
 Enter it there by copying it from a file or typing.

 !!! tip
-    If you printed your recovery on paper or stored it somewhere where you cannot copy it, Cryptomator offers you an auto completion feature for insertion.
+    If you printed your recovery key on paper or stored it somewhere where you cannot copy it, Cryptomator offers you an auto completion feature for insertion.
     Type a letter and see if the shown word matches your key part.
     If so, you can press tab or right arrow key to auto complete the word.
     Otherwise enter more letters, the suggestion will change accordingly.